 After the Greitens administration took the reins of the governor’s office in 2017, MoDNR solicited public comment as to whether the state should enter into an official Interim Trail Use Agreement under the federal Rails-to-Trails Act and take possession of the corridor.
 To some, this was an intimation that the state might not accept the trail, though state park officials explained that they were simply doing due diligence on a very expensive project that they estimated could cost well over $50 million.
 More than 8,000 public comments were submitted, virtually all of which are now available on the state park website, along with other information about the Rock Island.

 Missouri Parks Association has long supported the addition of the Rock Island to the state park system and strongly encourages DNR and Missouri State Parks to take possession of the corridor in order to secure it for the future.
-MPA also encourages trail supporters to submit comments online by the November 30 deadline and urges them to indicate that they understand that the park system does not have funds for trail development, except as various public-private partnerships could secure funding for various segments.
+MPA also encourages trail supporters to contribute to the State Parks Foundation campaign for the trail through its website: www.missouristateparksfoundation.org/donations.

 View MPA’s resolution on the Rock Island Trail.